Sweden’s oldest allotment areas

 The area is home to Rothoffs Museikoloni allotment garden museum, the only one of its kind in Sweden.
 Built in 1903, Rothoffs Museikoloni allotment garden museum is one of the oldest preserved timber houses in the area.
 The timber house is furnished as it would have been in the early 20th century, and it houses a small exhibition on the history of the allotment area and the Rothoff family.
 Today, Rothoffs Museikoloni allotment garden is a beautiful, peaceful place where you can sit and enjoy the garden and take a look in the timber house.

-The timber house is open from 1 May-15 September, from 12-4 pm every day.
+The timber house is open during the summer.
 The garden stays open all year round.

 Photo: David Elg, Moob